stephlj/Traces/README.md

 If you use Traces to analyze data for a publication, please cite it!

 Johnson S., Johnson M., Breuer L., and Narlikar G.J.
-(2016) Traces (single molecule FRET analysis code).
+(2016) Traces: single molecule FRET analysis code.
 (DOI coming soon)

 ##Acknowledgements##